sebastianmart-sketch/mcp-server-side-policy-enforcement/SEP-XXXX-Server-Side-Policy-Enforcement.md

 4. Should structured audit events be included in this SEP or split into a separate audit extension?
 5. What extension identifier should be used for a formal MCP SEP?
 6. Should actor constraint names be standardized in v1 or left to implementation profiles?
+7. Should `require_approval_via` values be standardized in the core extension or moved to the approval profile?
+8. Should a reference external decision contract be standardized, or should the core only require decision semantics?
+9. Should `_other: deny` be a required behavior or a strongly recommended reference-profile convention?

 ## Recommended SEP framing